How Greenport Came to Be

 Dimitri Spiridakis, Cast (Danny)

 Dimitri Spiridakis began his acting career at the age of 6 in the award-winning indy film Noise.
 A year later, his brother Nikos cast Dimitri in the environmental PSA Save It, alongside actor Tony Goldwyn; the PSA played during the 2008 presidential debates on CNN and MSNBC, before finding a home with the environmental non-profit 1Sky which uses Save It to raise awareness on the dangers of fossil fuels.
-Diagnosed with autism at the age of 4, Dimitri always showed that he had a gift for comedy, and when he was 14 years old, he joined Second City's Teen Improv Comedy Troupe.
+Diagnosed with autism at the age of 4, Dimitri always showed that he had a gift for comedy.
 He continued to develop his acting skills at the Manhattan Film Institute, where he starred in the short films Moving On, Inappropriate Behavior and Tracks.
 Dimitri appeared as himself in the documentary film Driving to Ground Zero, which premiered at the Woodstock Film Festival.
 Also a talented fine artist, Dimitri will be attending Bard College this Fall 2017, majoring in Studio Art as a freshman.